jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 }
 ```

-After created Helm provider, should be installed provided charts as variables:
+After Helm provider is created, should be installed provided charts as variables:
 ```
 resource "helm_release" "helm" {
     count = length(var.helm)